Skip to content

 Backups#

 You can backup your local data (local database, config-file) to a desired folder or external device.
-You can later use this backup to restore the data, or recover the progress and recipes after doing a OS reinstall.
+Use this backup to restore the data, or recover the progress and recipes after doing an OS reinstall.
 Just go to the Bottles tab, click on the gear icon and enter your master password to get to the options window.
 There you will find both options for backup and restoring your data.